pravega/pravega-operator/README.md

 >
 > This is a known issue in the Beta release of Role-Based Access Control in Kubernetes and Container Engine version 1.6.

-On GKE, the following command must be run before installing the operator, replacing the user with your own details.
+On GKE, the following command must be run before installing the Operator, replacing the user with your own details.

 ```
 $ kubectl create clusterrolebinding your-user-cluster-admin-binding --clusterrole=cluster-admin --user=your.google.cloud.email@example.org